-30 Hours Free Childcare for 3 & 4 year olds
+30 Hours Funded Childcare for 3 & 4 year olds

-Since 1st September 2017 working parents of a 3 or 4 year old child can access the free extended childcare entitlement.
-This is an extension of the current 15 hours universal entitlement for all 3 and 4 year olds and offers (up to) a maximum of 30 hours free childcare.
+Since 1st September 2017 working parents of a 3 or 4 year old child can access the funded extended childcare entitlement.
+This is an extension of the current 15 hours universal entitlement for all 3 and 4 year olds and offers (up to) a maximum of 30 hours funded childcare.

-To apply for the extended entitlement (30 hours) from 1st January 2018, you will need to apply to the Childcare Service (HMRC) and secure your eligibility code by 31st December 2017.
+To apply for the extended entitlement (30 hours) from 1st January 2018, you need to apply to the Childcare Service (HMRC) as soon as possible (ideally by the 30th November but by the latest 31st December 2017) and secure your eligibility code.
 When you receive your code take it to your childcare provider to ensure you receive the funding for the Spring term.

 Please note, you do not have to apply or secure a code for the 15 hours universal entitlement.
-You are able to access this from when your child turns 3, just contact your childcare provider to discuss a place for your child.
+You are able to access this the term after your child turns 3, just contact your childcare provider to discuss a place for your child.

 You might also be able to get Tax Free Childcare and you can apply for both at the same time.
 To find out more about both visit childcare choices